 BB (Big Brothers) Bar (10 Samil-daero 26-gil, Jongno), gay wine and dive bar, cocktails; international friendly mix; bears.

-Cakeshop (34-16 Itaewon-dong, Yongsang-Gu, Itaewon), industrial-style basement, large dance-floor, sea of lounges; Future House, UK Bass, Garage, Disco, Hip Hop, RnB and underground genres, international DJs; periodic Shade LGBTQ/alternative dance parties.
+Cakeshop (34-16 Itaewon-dong, Yongsang-Gu, Itaewon), industrial-style basement, large dance-floor, sea of lounges; Future House, UK Bass, Garage, Disco, Hip Hop, RnB and underground genres, international DJs; periodic Shade LGBTQ/alternative dance parties with impromptu drag and go-go performances.

 Club MWG (362-12 Seogyo-dong, Mapo-gu, Hongdae), progressive house dance club, Meet Market LGBT and friends dance party sponsored by the Butch-hers, every 5-6 weeks; singers, burlesque, locals/ expats mix.